 Many people coat their grills with oil to create a non-stick surface for food.
-But to save calories and fat, Teddy Bricker, an award-winning chef and owner of Soursop, says, “Half a potato and rub the hot grates with them to avoid using a lot of oil.
+But for a unique way to create a non-stick surface, Teddy Bricker, an award-winning chef and owner of Soursop, says, “Half a potato and rub the hot grates with them to avoid using a lot of oil.
 This will make the grill naturally non-stick.”

 Grilling utensils will help you flip meat and veggies to ensure even cooking, but sometimes all you need to get the job done is your own thumb.
 “To ensure the meat cooks evenly, make a thumbprint indentation into each patty before it goes on the grill,” says Chef Julie Harrington, RD, culinary nutrition consultant of RDelicious Kitchen.
 “The indentation helps the patty hold its shape, rather than swelling, as it shrinks during the cooking process.”

 Invest in a meat thermometer.

 While thermometers are typically mounted on the grill lid, because heat rises, they can register 50 degrees hotter than on the grill itself.
 Donatella Arpaia, chef and partner at Prova Pizzabar, says, “An instant-read thermometer is your best friend when it comes to grilling.
 Use it to check the internal temperature of your meat.”Arpaia says cooking times will vary slightly based on many factors, including wind, the thickness of food, starting temperature of food, grill preheating time, and temperature of the fire.